LifnaJos/Cryptocurrency-Blockchain-Development/CA-1-CaseStudy.md

 # CA-1 : Case Study on Blockchain Applications in Real World

+**Note: Topics chosen from the list should be implementable as a part of Expt.
+8 & 9 Lab work**

 ## Topics to be covered in the PPT:
 1. Problems in the identified domain of interest
 2. Blockchain based solutions to the exisitng problems in the domain